 the HTLV-III testing, confidentiality and informed consent requirements applicable to a health care facility under M.G.L. c.
 111, § 70F; however, physicians for health care providers to Assisted Living Residences are subject to these requirements;

-the licensing requirements for convalescent and nursing homes, rest homes, charitable homes for the aged, intermediate care facilities for the mentally retarded and infirmaries maintained in towns (long term care facilities) set forth in M.G.L. c.
+the licensing requirements for convalescent and licensed nursing homes, licensed rest homes, charitable homes for the aged, intermediate care facilities for persons with an intellectual disability and infirmaries maintained in towns (long term care facilities) set forth in M.G.L. c.
 111, § 71;

 the requirements for deposit of inpatient or Resident funds for a long term care facility as set forth in M.G.L. c.
 111, § 71A;